Carbapenem-Resistant Enterobacterales (CRE)

 Organisms, Causative Agent, or Etiologic Agent

+Carbapenem-resistant Enterobacterales (CRE) are a group of bacteria resistant to a class of antibiotics called carbapenems.
+CREs are one of the most common causes of bacterial infections in both healthcare and community settings.
 Enterobacterales are a family of bacteria that include Klebsiella species and Escherichia coli (E. coli).
-These bacteria are found in normal human intestines (gut).
-Sometimes these bacteria can spread outside the gut and cause serious infections.
-Some examples include pneumonia, bloodstream infections, urinary tract infections, wound infections, and meningitis.
-Enterobacterales are one of the most common causes of bacterial infections in both healthcare and community settings.
-Carbapenems are a type of antibiotic commonly used to treat severe infections.
+These bacteria normally live in the human intestines (gut) but can sometimes spread beyond the gut and cause serious infections.
+Some examples of such infections include pneumonia, bloodstream infections, urinary tract infections, wound infections, and meningitis.

 General Information and Resources